 Thank you for your interest in Post-16 studies at Clyst Vale Community College.
-With purpose built accommodation, further investment in modern technology and a team of staff committed to improvement, the Post-16 sector is thriving.
+With purpose built accommodation, further investment in modern technology and a team of staff committed to improvement, Post-16 is thriving.
 When you join us you will become a part of a successful and happy Post-16 cohort of students.